Topological feature selection for time series data: Abstract

 \section{Abstract}

 We use tools from applied topology for feature selection on time series data.
 We develop a method for scoring the variables in a multivariate time series that reflects their contributions to the topological features of the corresponding point cloud.
 Our approach produces a piecewise-linear Lipschitz gradient path in the standard geometric simplex that starts at the barycenter, which weights the variables equally, and ends at the score.
-Adding Gaussian perturbations to the input data and taking expectations results in a mean gradient path that satisfies a strong law of large numbers and central limit theorem.
+Taking the mean of stochastic gradient descent results in a mean gradient path that satisfies a strong law of large numbers and central limit theorem.
 Our theory is motivated by the analysis of the neuronal activities of the nematode \emph{C.~elegans}, and our method selects an informative subset of the neurons that optimizes the coordinated dynamics.